Anthony Standen (spy): Two brothers at the Scottish court

 Standen was a "goodly tall fair man with flaxen hair and beard".
-According to his own accounts, in 1565 Standen came to Scotland at the instance of Margaret Douglas, Countess of Lennox, and was appointed an equerry of the royal stable, or Master of the Horse, to Mary Queen of Scots and Lord Darnley.
-Mary asked her wardrobe staff to make a mattress and bedding for Standen in July 1565 at the time of her her wedding, and the accounts identify him as "Standy, escuyer de l'ecuyie du Roy".
+According to his own accounts, in 1565 Standen came to Scotland at the instance of Margaret Douglas, Countess of Lennox, and was appointed an equerry of the royal stable, or Master of the Horse, to Mary, Queen of Scots and Lord Darnley.
+Mary asked her wardrobe staff to make a mattress and bedding for Standen in July 1565 at the time of her wedding, and the accounts identify him as "Standy, escuyer de l'ecuyie du Roy".

 His younger brother, also called Anthony, was made a cupbearer at Mary's table.
 Both Standen brothers received a fee as members of the Scottish court in 1566.
 The Standen brothers did not have permission to travel outside of England and were regarded with disdain by English diplomats.
 Their father, Edmund Standen, wrote to them in January 1566, hoping their friends in Scotland might cause Elizabeth I to think better of them.

 In October 1565 the English sailor Anthony Jenkinson was sent in the Ayde to Scotland during the political crisis of the Chaseabout Raid.
 He sailed into the Firth of Forth on 25 September 1565.
 His mission was to blockade Leith to prevent Lord Seton landing munitions for Mary sent from France.
 An adverse wind brought him within range of the cannon of the fortress isle of Inchkeith.
 Jenkinson had been ordered not to declare that he had been sent by the English government, and said he was looking for pirates.
 Mary, Queen of Scots sent aboard Anthony Standen and his brother with a present of a bow and arrows and a "box of conserve" for Queen Elizabeth, with a gold chain and gilt cup for the captain.
 Jenkinson considered capturing Standen, and the English diplomat Thomas Randolph wished the ship had been blown back to England with Standen.